Maine

 If the voter fails to notify the registrar before Election Day, then next steps depend on where the voter moved.

-- If the voter moved within the same district or moved to a different district but within the same municipality: The voter should go to the appropriate polling place associated with his or her new address.
-To determine the relevant polling place, see the “Maine Voter Information Lookup Service” web page (http://www.maine.gov/portal/government/edemocracy/voter_lookup.php).
+- If the voter moved within the same district or moved to a different district but within the same municipality: The voter should go to the appropriate polling place associated with their new address.
+To determine the relevant polling place, see the “Maine Voter Information Lookup Service” here.
 If the voter registration list still lists the voter’s old address, the voter will need to ask the municipal registrar to change the address on the voter registration list and in the central voter registration system on Election Day.

-If the voter moved to a different municipality: The voter will need to re-register to vote in person with the registrar of his or her new municipality on Election Day by showing proof of identity and residency.
+If the voter moved to a different municipality: The voter will need to re-register to vote in person with the registrar of their new municipality on Election Day by showing proof of identity and residency.

 Voting Military